zerodevapp/zerodev-docs/docs/create-wallets/user-id.md

 When we talk about a "wallet," we are actually talking about two things:

 - `Key`: the cryptographic key used for signing messages and transactions for the account.
-- `Account`: the blockchain entity identified by an address, a balance, and other state.
+- `Account`: the blockchain entity associated with an address, a balance, and other state.

 For an *externally owned account* (EOA), e.g. a MetaMask account, the account address is cryptographically link to the key.
 Therefore, it's not possible to change the key for an account.
 In other words, for EOAs, 1 key == 1 account.